arthur-batel/liriscat/README.md

 <h1 align="center"> An interpretable model for multi-target predictions with multi-class outputs </h1>

 ---
-Welcome to the official repository for LIRISCAT
+Welcome to the official repository for MICAT

 ## Installing IMPACT
 From source